Kafka Producer

 Environment variables (

-)AWS credentials file (
+AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY)AWS credentials file (

-)Instance metadata service (IMDS)
+~/.aws/credentials)Instance metadata service (IMDS)

-Note these credentials are discovery by default when
+These credentials are discovered by default when

 aws_msk_iam

-Enable AWS MSK IAM authentication
+Optional.
+Enable AWS MSK IAM authentication.

 Boolean